 INSTRUCTIONS FOR GRANT APPLICANTS

-THE 2017 GENERAL CALL FOR GRANT APPLICATIONS IS OPEN August 14 - September 15
+THE GENERAL CALL FOR GRANT APPLICATIONS OPENS IN AUGUST 2018.

 In the general call, you can apply for a grant for 1) PhD research, 2) postdoc research or 3) for the communication and implementation of scientific environmental information.
 The Foundation emphasises the applications of postdoctoral researchers in research projects.
 In PhD projects, we emphasise novel proposals in particular.
 In the application criteria we emphasise the communication and interaction plan.